Things to Do in Sanur for an Authentic Bali Experience

 Hang out at Warung Little Bird

-When it comes to things to do in Sanur at night, having dinner at Warung Little Bird is bound to be a good time.
-Located just steps from Sindhu Beach, this casual little eatery is always bustling, to the point where people get turned away on weekends.
+When it comes to things to do in Sanur at night, having dinner at Warung Little Bird is a popular choice.
+Located near Sindhu Beach, it is known for its lively atmosphere, especially on weekends.

 Where to stay in Sanur

 For a taste of Balinese hospitality, Mercure Resort Sanur has everything you need for a comfortable and memorable stay.
-Located on the southern end of Sanur Beach, this amenity-packed resort features Balinese-style cottages set amidst lush tropical gardens.
+Located on the southern end of Sanur Beach, this resort features Balinese style cottages set amidst tropical gardens.

 Visiting Sanur: your questions answered